Royal Botanic Gardens, Melbourne, Victoria © Visit Victoria

 Where: South Yarra, Prahran, Windsor

-Join the action and excitement of the Australian rules football (AFL) season (March to September).
+It’s hard to beat the atmosphere and excitement here during the Australian rules football (AFL) season (March to September).

 Where: Richmond, Collingwood, Abbotsford